MohamedElDegwi/Bank_System/README.md

 # Bank System Project

-A simulation of a real-world banking system implemented in C++ using a 3-tier architecture.
+A simple and small scale simulation of a real-world banking system implemented in C++ using object oriented programming concepts and 3-tier architecture.

 ## Overview

-The Bank System project is designed to reflect the intricacies of real-world banking operations in a scalable and maintainable manner.
-Leveraging the principles of object-oriented programming (OOP) and clean code practices, this project embodies efficiency and clarity in its structure.
+The Bank System project is designed to reflect a real-world banking operations in a small scale and simple functionallity.
+Leveraging the principles of object-oriented programming (OOP) and clean code practices, this project embodies some clarity in its structure.

 ## Key Features